TikhonJelvis/RL-book/chapter1/chapter1.md

     return six_sided.sample() + six_sided.sample()
 ```

-So far, we've written a bunch of extra code to... exactly recreate the function we started with.
+This version of `roll_dice` has exactly the same behavior as `roll_dice` in the previous section, but it took a bunch of extra code to get there.
 What was the point?

-The key difference from the original code is that we now have a value that represents the *distribution* of rolling a die, not just the outcome of a single roll.
-When we come across a `Die` object in the code we know it represents an n-sided die.
-We now have a place to add other functionality for n-sided dice, like adding a `__repr__` method so that the object has a readable string representation:
+The key difference is that we now have a value that represents the *distribution* of rolling a die, not just the outcome of a roll.
+When we come across a `Die` object in the code we know it represents an n-sided die and we can implement more die-specific functionality on this class.
+For example, it would be useful for debugging if we could print not just the *outcome* of rolling a die but the die itself—otherwise, how would we know if we rolled a die with the right number of sides for the given situation?

+In Python, we would do this by defining a `__repr__` method for the class:

 ``` python
 class Die(Distribution):